Dear god, why won’t she just eat?

 5 Reasons Why Kids are Picky

 They just aren’t hungry.

 It’s as simple as that really.
 I know I expected my daughter to eat more than she needed.
-Sitting next to other kids who were demolishing a bowl of pasta didn’t help when Sienna was slowly snacking on a blueberry didn’t help.
-But the truth is every child’s caloric needs vary depending on a few things.
-For instance: their activity level, growth rate (are they going through a growth spurt?) and metabolism (some burn slower than others).
+Sitting next to other kids who were demolishing a bowl of pasta, while Sienna filled up on a cucumber slice didn’t help.
+But every child’s caloric needs vary depending on a few things including their activity level, growth rate (are they going through a growth spurt?) and metabolism (some burn slower than others).